JakobKSvaneborg/gpaw/doc/platforms/Cray/lumi.rst

 =================================

 .. note::
-   These instructions are up-to-date as of August 2025.
+   These instructions are up-to-date as of September 2025.

 It is recommended to perform the installations under the ``/projappl/project_...`` directory (see `LUMI storage documentation`_).